Rohithdgrr/REON-AI-PREP/README.md

 - **Dynamic Content Generation**:
   - **Quiz & Practice Arenas**: Create unlimited quizzes and practice tests on any topic with varying difficulty levels.
   - **Mock Test Arena**: Simulate real exam conditions with full-length mock tests, including AI-generated custom tests.
-- **LIBRA AI Assistant**: An integrated AI chatbot (powered by Mistral via OpenRouter) that can explain concepts, create quizzes, and provide detailed study advice.
+- **LIBRA AI Assistant**: An integrated AI chatbot (powered by Mistral AI) that can explain concepts, create quizzes, and provide detailed study advice.
 - **Knowledge Hub**: A community space to connect with other aspirants, share notes, and participate in challenges.
 - **Preparation Hub**: Access a curated library of study materials, including notes, previous year question papers (PYQs), cheatsheets, and video lectures.
 - **AI-Generated Podcasts**: Convert any text or study material into a spoken-word audio file to listen on the go.